Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks: Results on multiple descents and order-chaos transitions

+By running the training process for 1,000 epochs, we obtain two notable features which are evident from Movie 1 as well as Fig.~\ref{fig:lstm_chaos}.
+The Movie 1 gives a more dynamic view of the asymptotic changes of the model at each epoch, while Fig.~\ref{fig:lstm_chaos} summarizes the results at the final snapshot.
+We strongly recommend the readers to view the Movie 1 to appreciate the dynamical process of the model training.

-First, when the model is overtrained and over-fitting happens after approximately 500 epochs, long cycles of test loss going up happen, and each cycle ends with a sudden and drastic drop within just one epoch.
-As seen in Fig.~\ref{fig:lstm_chaos}(a), 8 such cycles are clearly visible between epoch 500 and 1000.
+First, when the model is overtrained and over-fitting happens after approximately 500 epochs, long cycles of test loss going up happen, and each cycle ends with a abrupt drop within just a single epoch.
+As seen in Fig.~\ref{fig:lstm_chaos}, 8 such cycles are clearly visible between epoch 500 and 1000.
 In each cycle, we can see the asymptotic distance of the model increases when test loss increases, and both quantities suffer from the same sudden and drastic drop near epochs like 600, 700, 850, and 1000 at the end of the cycle.
 This indicates that between epoch 500 and 1000, during each cycle the model performance gets worse as it becomes less stable (i.e., more chaotic), until suddenly the model performance gets better when it suddenly transitions from the chaotic phase to order phase.
-To even further demonstrate the order/chaos phases during the training process, we also plot the reduced sum $\boldsymbol h_{1599} \cdot \boldsymbol{1}$ for each of the 500 samples in every epoch in Fig.~\ref{fig:lstm_chaos}(b).
-We do this simple dimensionality reduction to 1 dimension to allow the ease of visualization.
-A detailed examination of the $\boldsymbol{h_{1599}}$ vectors from different samples show that they are identical when their reduced sums are the same.
-Note that we have normalized the reduced sums by subtracting the average over 500 samples in each epoch for better visualization, without affecting the conclusion of the results.
-In the epochs of order phase, the 500 samples converges to only one or several values, a typical feature of order phase; In the epochs of chaos phase, the 500 samples spread out vertically and do not converge.